Futurology (album): Writing and recording

 The band themselves have stated that this album was very important for celebrating the 20th anniversary of their seminal album The Holy Bible because the band said that after releasing two critically acclaimed albums they now think it was the right time to celebrate the 20th anniversary of the album.

 In an interview with Gigwise when asked what influence The Holy Bible had on Futurology, frontman and singer James Dean Bradfield replied: "That we could still trade in a language that is still exclusively ours, that we could still want to write songs that other people are just never going to go near.
 I just don't think that anyone else would go near that subject matter.
 We never laid claim to being the most 'original' band, but I think we're unique in that sense."

 The Manic Street Preachers have also said that this album is the opposite of last year's Rewind the Film; Futurology, according to the band, is an album full of ideas and one of their most optimistic yet, as Wire said to the NME magazine in an interview: "There's an overriding concept behind Futurology which is to express all the inspiration we get from travel, music and art – all those ideas, do that in a positive way.
 Rewind the Film was a harrowing 45-year-old looking in the mirror, lyrically.
 Futurology was very much an album of ideas.
 It's one of our most optimistic records, the idea that any kind of art can transport you to a different universe."

-The tunes "Black Square" and "Mayakovsky" refers to Black Square (painting) and Vladimir Mayakovsky respectively, and were inspired by the pre-revolution avantgarde / futuristic art community in Imperial Russia.
-The tune "Between The Clock And The Bed" was inspired by the self-portrait Between the Clock and the Bed by Edvard Munch.
+The songs "Black Square" and "Mayakovsky" refer to Black Square and Vladimir Mayakovsky respectively, and were inspired by the pre-revolution avantgarde / futuristic art community in Imperial Russia.
+The song "Between the Clock and the Bed" was inspired by the Edvard Munch painting Self-Portrait.
+Between the Clock and the Bed.
+The song "Dreaming a City (Hughesovka)" is inspired the history of the Ukrainian city now known as Donetsk, founded in 1869 by Welsh businessman John Hughes, who operated a steel plant and several coal mines at what was then Aleksandrovka.
+The worker's settlement at the plant merged with Aleksandrovka and the place was named Yuzovo/Yuzove, later Yuzovka/Yuzivka, or "Hughesovka" after Hughes.
+In its early period, the city received immigrants from Wales, especially from the town of Merthyr Tydfil.